Nicole1701/olympic-data-visuals/README.md

 ### Set Up Environment

-1. Clone this repo to your machine
+1. Clone this repo to your machine.
 2. Open GitBash/ZSH:
     - Create a new environment using the following command:
       `conda create --name <env> python=3.6`